vitessio/website/content/en/docs/design-docs/query-serving/locking-functions.md

  * Can only be used in SELECT queries
  * The queries can either have only the table `dual`, or have no `FROM` clause.

- If there is any other use of locking or unlocking functions Vitess will simply let them pass through without taking any action to avoid erroring out.

  ## Functionality